Menditect/documentation/docs/howtos/cicd.md

 ## Definition

-This document describes the guidelines to use the CiCd api of MTA in a pipeline.
+This document describes the guidelines to use the CiCd API of MTA in a pipeline.

-## How to prepare MTA
+## Configure MTA
 In order to prepare MTA for integration with your Ci/Cd pipeline you need to create a user in MTA with *only* the Testautomator and CiCdApiUser roles.
 First, login as an MTA Manager.
 Do not login with an account that has Administrator rights!
 Navigate to MTA management and then to MTA Users.
 Create a New local MTA user.
 Then, fill in the form like this: